MicrosoftDocs/memdocs/memdocs/intune/developer/mam-tunnel-ios-xamarin-bindings.md

 ## Enabling Tunnel for MAM Xamarin Bindings

-Integrate your Xamarin App using Sample Application.
+## Integrate your Xamarin App using Sample Application

-### Building the Sample application

 See the [Sample application](https://github.com/msintuneappsdk/ms-intune-tunnel-iOS-sampleapps)